Gig Economy, a look-back

 In many ways the Gig economy has transformed how we interact to receive and consume the daily basic needs – transportation and food in particular.
 Definitely a paradigm change.

-I know of so many people that will not hail a traditional taxi even if it easy to get one.
+I know of so many people that no longer hail a traditional taxi even if it easy to get one.
 I know even more people that will rely on food delivery a few times a week at home and at the work place.

 And we see transformation on a daily basis on the way to work and back.
 Even during weekends.
 We see them on our street and in our neighbourhoods ferrying passengers and delivering food on their clearly liveried bikes.